 Warning: The equipment is intended and designed to be connected to a DC power source with a maximum transient voltage up to 1.5kV.

-Connect DC power to the equipment as follows:
+Connect DC power as follows:

 1. Connect the equipment protective earthing terminal to the nearest ground reference location for electrical safety.